This post may contain affiliate links. Please read my disclosure for more information.

 - Cook for 40 to 45 minutes until the top is golden brown and the fruit is bubbling.

-Let peach cobbler cool slightly before serving.
+- Let peach cobbler cool slightly before serving.
+Top with cold ice cream.

 Notes